martapla/Final-Project-Ironhack-ToDo-App/README.md

 * Your app should be rendered in a browser
 * Your app should be deployed online using a cloud service such as Vercel
 * Your app should be your own design using CSS
+* Your app should be Responsive: mobile,tablet and Desktop
 * Your app should be fully integrated with a Supabase database using all CRUD operations
 * You should use Vue’s Pinia to fully implement status handling
 * You should handle any asynchronous operations using Promises or Async/await